Menopause

 Additionally, during menopause, there is a shift towards cortisol and testosterone, and the genes involved in these pathways can reinforce this transition.
 Cortisol is a glucocorticoid hormone which is mainly produced in the adrenal glands and is released with a diurnal cycle and in response to stress and low blood sugar.
 It raises blood sugar by gluconeogenesis (synthesis of new sugar) and by reducing insulin sensitivity.
 Cortisol also regulates and modulates inflammation (and inhibits the immune system), regulates hunger cravings, digestion, blood pressure, sleep/wake patterns and capacity to cope with stress.

-An upregulated CYP17A1 gene (due to SNPs or stress) also sets the scene for a higher cortisol synthesis.
-This can potentially lead to a “pregnenolone steal”, which is when high stress perception leads to an elevated use of pregnenolone for cortisol production, reducing the total amount of pregnenolone available for the production of other steroid hormones, such as progesterone.
+An upregulated CYP17A1 gene (due to SNPs or stress) also sets the scene for upregulated cortisol synthesis.
+This can potentially lead to a “pregnenolone steal”, which (although controversial) is when, in a high stress situation, pregnenolone is diverted to cortisol production, reducing the amount (of pregnenolone) available for the production of other steroid hormones, such as progesterone.
 CYP17A1 activity can be reduced by polyphenols found in berries, cocoa, nuts, flaxseeds and many herbs & spices such as cloves, peppermint, sage, oregano and thyme.

 The hypothalamic–pituitary–adrenal axis (HPA axis) is a major neuroendocrine system that controls responses to stress.
 FKBP5 is an important stress regulating gene responsible for controlling the body's response to cortisol by signalling to the brain to lower the levels after they have been raised in response to stress (negative feedback loop).
 FKBP5 forms a complex with the glucocorticoid receptor (GR) and regulates its activity.
 When it is attached to inactive GR, it reduces GR affinity for glucocorticoids and also decreases overall GR signaling.